 Bear in mind that the first two days are the same as our Lisbon in 2 Days Itinerary.
 These two days cover Lisbon’s most popular attractions in the old Lisbon (the historic neighbourhoods of Alfama, Baixa, Chiado and Bairro Alto), as well as on the riverside – on the trail of the Portuguese explorers in Belém and the modern Lisbon in Parque das Nações.

 The itinerary includes dinner at a fado restaurant on the first day.
-The third day covers Sintra and Cascais, a must-do day trip.
+The third day covers Sintra and Cascais, a must-do day trip from Lisbon.

 Day 1 in Lisbon

 On the first day, you’ll ride on the scenic tram 28, visit the medieval castle and stroll the medieval streets of Alfama.
 You’ll spend the afternoon sightseeing in the Baixa and Chiado neighbourhoods.
 The day will end at a fado restaurant.